dayton-outar/shillings/docs/ANALYSIS/TECHNICAL.md

 ### Chapter 6.
 Stars

-> One group of fascinating reversal patterns is those that include stars.
+> One group of fascinating reversal patterns is those that include _stars_.
 A star is a small real body (white or black) that gaps away from the large real body preceding it.
 >
 > ![Stars: Uptrend and a Downtrend](/.attachments/star-down.up.png)
 >